-IP Australia is committed to providing an accessible website to the widest possible audience.
+We are committed to providing an accessible website to the widest possible audience.

 This website aims to conform to Level AA of the Web Content Accessibility Guidelines version 2 (WCAG 2.0), developed by the World Wide Web Consortium (W3C).
-IP Australia obtained a Statement of Accessibility from Vision Australia to verify our Conformance to Level AA in September 2011.
+We obtained a Statement of Accessibility from Vision Australia to verify our Conformance to Level AA in September 2011.
 We have also followed the Australian Government Information Management Office's mandatory requirements for Australian Government agencies.
 This means: